petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 [Mambaforge](https://conda-forge.org/download/)
-installed on my machine instead of Anaconda, but the ecosystems are largely compatible with each other, so I figured I could give it try.
+installed on my machine instead of Anaconda, but the ecosystems are largely compatible with each other, so I figured there was a decent chance this would work.
 The `pip install` commands worked fine, so I tried running `python plot.py` to generate the figures, but that actually